lowdanie/lowdanie.github.io/_posts/2020-02-08-consciousness-explained.md

 # The Cartesian Theater

-## Why Makes Consciousness So Confusing?
+## What Makes Consciousness So Confusing?

 > Suppose that there be a machine, the structure of which produces thinking, feeling, and perceiving; imagine this machine enlarged but preserving the same proportions, so that you could enter it as if it were a mill.
 This being supposed, you might visit its inside; but what would you observe there?
 Nothing but parts which push and move each other, and never anything that could explain perception. -- Gottfried Wilhelm Leibniz